jgabaut/amboso/README.md

 ## kazoj/ <a name = "kazoj"></a>

 Contains a directory for each test group, ATM there's one for successful tests and one for failures.

-The two subdirectories can have any name and they are to be specified in `kazoj.lock`.
+The two subdirectories can have any name and they can be specified in the `tests` section of `stego.lock`.
 Canonic names are, respectively:
 - `bone` : The general directory, for successful tests
 - `kulpo` : The error directory, for failure tests

 You should have your own `kazoj` directory (which you can specify in `stego.lock`), in your super-repo.
-And there, there should be a `kazoj.lock` file to remember the names of your cases/errors folders.
-Maybe run it with your super-repo `anvil` symlink.

 ## Test mode <a name = "test_mode"></a>